Robert burns image

 Ayr Mercat Cross (Click to Enlarge)

-There is no doubt that Burns was fond of "Houghmagandie", and as a writer it was logical for him to write about it, But the Merry Muses were so explicit that their existence was denied for more than 100 years after his death.
+There is no doubt that Burns was fond of "Houghmagandie" and as a writer it was perhaps logical for him to write about it.
+But the Merry Muses were considered to be so explicit that their existence was denied for more than 100 years after his death.
 When they were finally acknowledged they were banned in the UK until 1965 (and the USA until 1964).
 Today's more liberal attitudes to sex however make them (a wee bit!) more acceptable.

 (The material we have is available as a PDF download file.
 Adults who are not easily offended may click here to download it.)